GetStream/stream-chat-swift/docusaurus/docs/iOS/client/extra-data.md

 Adding extra data can be done through the Server-Side SDKs or through the client SDKs.
 In the iOS Stream Chat SDK, you can add extra data when creating/updating a message, user channel, or any other model through our controllers.

-As a simple example, let's see how you can add a new email field to the current logged user.
+As a simple example, let's see how you can add a new email field to the currently logged user.

 ```swift
 let currentUserController = client.currentUserController()